theepicsaxguy/open-webui/docs/git_ingest.md

 This document describes the API for ingesting a Git repository or local directory through the backend.
 The implementation now relies on the **gitingest** library which provides robust parsing, token estimation and better handling of different file encodings.
 Git operations are executed asynchronously to avoid blocking the API server.
+The library also honours `.gitingest` files in the repository so you can specify additional ignore patterns.

 ## Endpoint